ebjornset/DryGen/docs/verbs/index.md

 message="You can also generate an options file template for a verb by running the command

 `dry-gen options-from-commandline --verb <the verb>`" %}
+&nbsp;
+{% include notification.html status="is-dark"
+message="Due to a limitation in the library we use for cammndline parsing, all boolean options must be specified as `--<boolean option> true|false`" %}